jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ### Notes

-- This source interacts with other code analyzers like `rubocop`.
-If you are using `solargraph` intellisense for your ruby project, it also requires rubocop.
-If that's the case, make sure rubocop and all dependencies required by rubocop are also installed globally, eg: `gem install rubocop rubocop-rails`.
+- `haml-lint` interacts with other code analyzers like `Rubocop`.
+Warnings from Rubocop may break diagnostics for this plugin if they are not received in valid JSON format.
+Common culprits are additional Rubocop dependencies that need to be installed or `parser` version warnings.

 ### [jshint](https://github.com/jshint/jshint)